akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge03.md

 ## Description

 For this challenge we are going to:
-1. Provision a new Front Door resource for your website
+- Provision a new Front Door resource for your website
-2.

 ## Success Criteria

-- Demonstrate the website working thru Front Door
+- Demonstrate the website working thru Front Door endpoint
   - ***HINT*** - You will see **x-azure-ref** in the Response Headers of each request to Front Door.
 - With 2 Browser windows open to [https://tools.keycdn.com/performance](https://tools.keycdn.com/performance), test the https://**YOURSITENAME**.azurewebsites.net/ vs https://YOURFRONTDOORDOMAIN-SOMESYMBOLS.z01.azurefd.net performance.
 Make sure to run it 3 times prior looking at a final result.
-  - Compare the Connect and TLS times
+  - Compare the connect and TLS times.
+What has changed?
+Explain the difference to your coach

 ## If time permits: Advanced Challenge